-Pursuant to the 1978 Resolution, the Bank has issued bonds in the amount of \$4,148,145,000 of which \$1,134,515,000 is currently outstanding.
+Pursuant to the 1978 Resolution, the Bank has issued bonds in the amount of \$4,203,880,000 of which \$1,163,000,000 is currently outstanding.

 All bonds issued under the 1978 Resolution (including the Bonds) are secured separately from bonds issued under the Bank's State Guaranteed Municipal Bonds Issue Resolution (the "1979 Resolution") and the Bank's General Bond Resolution adopted July 14, 2005 (the "2005 Resolution").
 Bonds issued under the 1979 Resolution are secured by Municipal Bonds, the payments of which are unconditionally guaranteed by the State of New Hampshire.
 Pursuant to the 1979 Resolution, the Bank has issued bonds in the amount of \$436,712,516.
 There are no bonds outstanding under the 1979 Resolution at the present time.
 Bonds issued under the 2005 Resolution are secured by Municipal Bonds, the payments of which are not guaranteed by the State of New Hampshire.
-Pursuant to the 2005 Resolution, the Bank has issued bonds in the amount of \$418,121,000, of which \$55,940,000 is presently outstanding.
+Pursuant to the 2005 Resolution at the present time.
+Bonds issued under the 2005 Resolution are secured by Municipal Bonds, the payments of which are not guaranteed by the State of New Hampshire.
+Pursuant to the 2005 Resolution, the Bank has issued bonds in the amount of \$418,121,000, of which \$54,855,000 is presently outstanding.